aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartdatalabelcollection/showpercentage/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 80
+weight: 100
 url: /net/aspose.words.drawing.charts/chartdatalabelcollection/showpercentage/
 ---
 ## ChartDataLabelCollection.ShowPercentage property

 Allows to specify whether percentage value is to be displayed for the data labels of the entire series.
-Default value is false.
+Default value is **false**.
 Applies only to Pie charts.

 ```csharp
 public bool ShowPercentage { get; set; }